venturedesigner/SuperWonderfull/README.md

 - ProductCard will display the information of ONE given product
 - ProductList will display a card for all given products
 - Cart will store how much items are added to cart and whats the total value of those items
-- SearchBar [BONUS] will have an input and a button, when something is introduced or the button is clicked, it will filter the products that show
+- SearchBar will have an input and a button, when something is introduced or the button is clicked, it will filter the products that show

 ```
 /src